Harishanan/Machine-Learning-HPC-/README.md

 Data is scraped from the target nodes in the Prometheus server and then saved in the database.

 ## Storage
-•The Prometheus server has local on-disk storage for storage.
+•The Prometheus server includes local on-disk storage .

 •Numerous interfaces in Prometheus enable integration with external storage systems.

 ## Service Discovery
 •The services that need to be scraped are found with the use of service discovery.

-•We can detect the targets and keep an eye on the entities using service discovery.
+•using the service discovery we can check what targets are activley being scraped aswell as monitoring all entitys

 ## Scrape Target
-•We can extract metrics from it and scrape the target after the services have been determined and the targets are prepared.
+•We can extract metrics and scrape metric from the target after the services have been determined and the targets are prepared.

 •Node exporters allow us to export the endpoint's data.

 •Prometheus keeps the metrics or other data in a local storage once it has been fetched.

  ## User Interface
 Another crucial element is the user interface, which creates a link between the user and the system.
 Grafana, a visualization tool, and Prometheus work together to create excellent unique dashboards.
-Grafana dashboards show data using tables, pie charts, line charts, and excellent data graphs of network load, CPU and RAM consumption, among other things, along with indications.
+Grafana dashboards show data using tables, pie charts, line charts, and data graphs of network load, CPU and RAM consumption, among other things, along with the ability to display alerts.
 Grafana uses prom ql in order to extract data from Prometheus

 ## What is Grafana
 •Grafana, which is an open-source, free visualization tool that is typically utilized in conjunction with Prometheus to track metrics.